trofi/trofi.github.io.gen/posts/332-gcc-15-bugs-pile-2.md

   used by `python-3.12.7` and others. `gcc` generated invalid bytes that represent the array.
 - [`c/117190`](https://gcc.gnu.org/PR117190): ICE on `linux-6.11.3`,
-  another case of `gcc`'s inability to generate static const arrays similar to the previous entry.
+  another case of `gcc` inability to generate static const arrays similar to the previous entry.
 - [`target/117194`](https://gcc.gnu.org/PR117194): wrong code on
   `highway-1.2.0` in vectorizer code. `gcc` used incorrect order of